 Applications for admission from former students with outstanding financial accounts will not be processed until the account has been paid in full.
 Application fees received from applicants with an outstanding balance will be automatically applied to their outstanding balance.

 We recommend that students pay their application fee first, and then approach their sponsor for reimbursement.

 The Office of the Registrar will not accept letters, faxes, or other promissory notes for application fees from sponsors or third-party funders.
 The only exceptions considered are from the Workers Compensation Board or Advancing Futures.

 Take advantage of applying online!
 ApplyAlberta is the province-wide online application system that enables students to apply to one or more Alberta post-secondary institutions and authorize transcript transfers between participating institutions.

 Applicants enter their personal and academic information only once.
 The information is transferred automatically to each institution to which the individuals choose to apply.
 Applicants who use ApplyAlberta are not charged a fee for Alberta high school or post-secondary transcripts transferred between post-secondary institutions.

-NorQuest College will accept applications for programs according to the following schedule.
+NorQuest College will begin accepting applications for programs according to the following schedule.
 When the first of the month falls on a weekend or holiday, applications will open by noon of the next business day.

 International students without a valid Canadian study permit must apply to NorQuest College at least two months prior to the term start date of their program.
-This time period will ensure that the admission process is fully complete and a valid study visa can be obtained.
+This time period allows time for the admission process to be completed and for a study permit to be obtained.